delta-emil/city-planner-pharaoh/README.md

 * You can press **Del** on your keyboard to delete the selected buildings
 * You can save using Ctrl+S
 * You can Undo using Ctrl+Z (or the toolbar) up to 1000 actions, and Redo using Ctrl+Y or Ctrl+Shift+Z (or the toolbar)
+* You can scroll horizontally using the mouse wheel while holding Shift
 * The Glyph button exports the selected buildings, or if none, all buildings, and attempts to compose Glyphs (for https://pharaoh.heavengames.com/strategy/pharaohglyph/) and put them on the clipboard.
   Some building types have no glyphs, so are replaced by something else.